lazypower/drone-ci-charm/README.md

 - Gogs
 - BitBucket

-Drone CI has a flexible job conficuration via a single `.drone.yml` include in your repository.
+Drone CI has a flexible job configuration via a single `.drone.yml` include in your repository.
 For more information, see the [upstream documentation](https://github.com/drone/drone/blob/v0.2.1/README.md#builds)